-At TBS Magazine, we pledge to take seriously matters of gravity, to poke fun at that which deserves deflation, and to demonstrate a total and reckless disregard for the topical limitations of traditional academia.
+At The Quad, we pledge to take seriously matters of gravity, to poke fun at that which deserves deflation, and to demonstrate a total and reckless disregard for the topical limitations of traditional academia.
 We know your education happens both in the classroom and everywhere else you ever go.
 We do our best to go there with you.

-This is the unbounded spirit in which TBS Magazine is conceived.
+This is the unbounded spirit in which The Quad is conceived.
 We believe that in order for education to be meaningful, inspiring, and lasting, it must be personal.
 It has to meet you on your own ground, where you live, work, and play.

 We celebrate the achievements of great educators and bright students, but we also take time to recognize the artists, musicians, actors, athletes, authors, technologists, CEOs, intellectuals, humorists, inventors and philosophers who inspire us to greater achievement from places far beyond the halls of our schools.